shoui520/shoui520.github.io/docs/new-guide-preview.md

 Immersion is when you interact with natural content in the target language.
 This means, content that is NOT made for or cherry picked for learners.
 Content that a native speaker of the language would also consume.

-If you were an English learner, reading this guide right now would be "doing your English immersion", because this guide is not watered down or aimed at English learners, it is written for a native/proficient English speaking audience.
+If you were an English learner, reading this guide right now would be "doing your English immersion", because this guide is not watered down or aimed at English learners.
+It is written for a native/proficient English speaking audience.

 Thus, when you listen to, or read Japanese content that a Japanese person would also normally consume, you are doing immersion.